mrdev5771/Mr-Dev-Bot-Framework-MDFW/README.md

 MDFW started as a personal project.

-I wanted an AI companion that behaved the way I imagined — not just another chatbot that answered questions.
+I wanted an AI companion that behaved differently from a conventional chatbot — something capable of maintaining continuity, remembering relevant interactions, developing conversational patterns, and adapting its behavior over time.

-Every system in this framework exists because I wanted the AI to feel more consistent, remember previous conversations, develop its own personality, understand relationships and context, and interact more naturally over time.
+The framework gradually evolved from a Messenger bot into a larger Discord-based AI conversation framework.

-The project grew gradually from a personal Discord bot into a larger experimental conversation framework.
+Every subsystem exists because it contributes to that larger idea:

-Although the framework is public, it continues to evolve primarily around my own ideas, experiments, and use cases.
+**Build an AI that doesn't just respond — build one that remembers the relationship between conversations.**

 ---